- About half of people who have a heart attack have more than one clogged artery.

 The findings were published in the New England Journal of Medicine.

 “This study clearly showed that there is long-term benefit in preventing serious heart-related events by clearing all of the arteries,” Dr. Shamir R. Mehta, a study co-author and a senior scientist at the Population Health Research Institute (PHRI) of McMaster University and Hamilton Health Sciences, said in a press release.
 “There was also no major downside to additional procedures.”

-“These results are not surprising, as smaller trials taken together suggested a possible benefit but did not prove it,” Dr. Robert A. Harrington, president of the American Heart Association and chair of medicine at Stanford University in California, told Healthline.
+“These results are not surprising, as smaller trials taken together suggested a possible benefit but did not prove it,”

 “[The recent study] enrolled more patients than [earlier] small trials, thus providing more robust set of evidence to support the complete revascularization strategy,” he said.

 Harrington also praises the study’s design and intent, seeking to refine and improve existing practice.

 “We need more trials like this that are addressing common clinical scenarios but are not testing new drugs or devices,” he said.

 It helps to know a little bit about how arteries get clogged and heart attacks happen in the first place.